-Matters for a solicitor or licensed conveyancer
+Matters for a Solicitor or Licensed Conveyancer

-The seller has advised that the partition between the kitchen and rear entrance was removed in excess of twenty years ago.
+The property has been extended more than 30 years ago.
+The garage extension is also more than 30 years old.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
-Drainage is to a shared septic tank.
-It is assumed that the tank is registered with SEPA.
-The position regarding age, location, condition and maintenance history should be clarified.
+If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.